watthem/front-js/README.md

 - **`html\`template\``** - Safe template literal (from uhtml)
 - **`render(container, template)`** - Render template (from uhtml)

+## Limitations

+front.js is designed for server-rendered apps with Islands Architecture.
+See [`docs/LIMITATIONS.md`](./docs/LIMITATIONS.md) for:

+- Known constraints and trade-offs
+- When NOT to use front.js
+- Performance considerations
+- Workarounds for common issues

 ## Security Model

 `front.js` assumes the HTML is the Source of Truth.